SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 we sometimes decide to look at the Byte as multiple true/false values at once.

-Since a simple true/false value can be expressed using a single binary digit (0, 1), and a Byte is made of at least 8 binary digits, we can store the values of 8 true/false values in a single Byte.
+Since a simple true/false value can be expressed using a single binary digit (0, 1), and a Byte is made of 8 binary digits, we can store the values of 8 true/false values in a single Byte.

 The downside of this approach is its added complexity: it is a little more involved and more error-prone to write and retrieve these values.